When demoting staff, employers have to tread carefully. Here is a guide on some of the key things to consider.

 An employer must have a contractual right to demote.
 The Advisory, Conciliation and Arbitration Service’s (Acas) code of practice on disciplinary and grievance procedures states that the usual sanctions in disciplinary cases are written warnings, final warnings and dismissal.
 The relevant Acas guidance clarifies the position.
 If an employer wishes to impose another sanction, it must either be allowed for in the contract or the employee’s consent must be obtained.

 When might an employee consent?
-Supposing their actions justified dismissal but the employee was willing for them to continue in employment, albeit in another role?
+Supposing their actions justified dismissal but the employer was willing for them to continue in employment, albeit in another role?
 The employee might agree to a different role, even at a lower status and reduced salary, rather than being dismissed.

 Constructive unfair dismissal